QCD vacuum and baryon masses: Acknowledgments

 \section{Acknowledgments}

-The work of Y.K. was supported partly by the Rare Isotope Science Project of Institute for Basic Science funded by Ministry of Science, ICT and Future Planning, and NRF of Korea (2013M7A1A1075764).
-The work of I.A.M. was supported partly by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~2018R1A5A1025563) and the Ministry of Science and Higher Education of the Russian Federation (project No.~0818-2020-0005) and with using resources of the Shared Services Center ``Data Center of FEB RAS''.
-The work of M.H. was supported partly by JSPS KAKENHI Grant Number 20K03927.
+This work was supported partly by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~2018R1A5A1025563), by the Institute for Basic Science (IBS-R031-D1), and by JSPS KAKENHI Grant Numbers 20K03927, 23H05439.